dnacombo/app-maxfilter/README.md

     * `param_skip_by_annotation`, `str` or `list of str`, any annotation segment that begins with the given string will not be included in filtering, and segments on either side of the given excluded annotated segment will be filtered separately.
       Default is `["edge", bad_acq_skip"]`.

-This list along with the default values correspond to the parameters of MNE Python version 0.22.0 MaxFilter function (except for two parameters: `origin` and `extended_proj`, that are not included here and so take the default values defined by MNE Python).
+This list along with the default values correspond to the parameters of MNE Python version 0.22.0 MaxFilter function N.B: one parameter `extended_proj` is not included here and so is set to its default value defined by MNE Python, which is an empty list).

 5) Ouput files are:
     * a `.fif` MEG file after Maxwell filtering,